pippinbarr/itisasifyouweredoingwork/press/README.md

 ## Who is this Pippin Barr guy?

 Pippin is an Assistant Professor in the [Department of Design and Computation Arts](http://www.concordia.ca/finearts/design.html) at [Concordia University](http://www.concordia.ca/) in Montréal.

-I'm the associate director of the [TAG Lab](http://tag.hexagram.ca/), part of the [Milieux](http://milieux.concordia.ca/) Institute for Arts, Culture, and Technology.
+He works within the [Technoculture, Art, and Games (TAG) Lab](http://tag.hexagram.ca/) which is part of the [Milieux Institute for Arts, Culture, and Technology](http://milieux.concordia.ca/).
+In fact right now he's the associate director of TAG!

 ## History